The Most Watched Sporting Events in the World

 By bringing together world-class athletes from around the globe and having them compete in the name of their country, the Olympics attracts an international audience that is different from any other televised sporting event.

 In 2020, during the Tokyo Summer Olympics, more than 3 billion people tuned into the televised events.
 In 2022, the Winter Olympics in Beijing drew an international audience exceeding 2 billion viewers.
+In 2024, the Paris Summer Olympics reached a staggering global audience, approximately 5 billion individuals, representing about 84% of the potential global viewing base, with each person watching an average of nine hours of coverage.
 The vast number of sporting events available, as well as the compelling tales of athleticism and heroism, make them some of the most captivating live sports broadcasts.

 Cricket World Cup

 The Cricket World Cup is a beloved event around the world, particularly for enthusiasts in England, India and Australia, where the sport is incredibly popular.
-The 2023 Cricket World Cup was considered a resounding success.
+The 2023 Cricket World Cup was considered a resounding success as national teams across many countries competed.
 Across the entire event, it’s possible that more than 2 billion people tuned in — but the highest concurrent viewership level took place during a semi-final match between India and New Zealand, when 53 million people were watching at once.
 According to the Economic Times, that was the highest total global viewership ever recorded for a cricket match.

 Tour de France

 It might come as a shock to an American sports fan, but the Tour de France pulls in higher viewership numbers than the Super Bowl game.
-According to Advertising Week, global viewership for the Tour de France totals more than 3.5 billion across the entire event, making it one of the most-watched sporting events in the world.
-Its highest viewership numbers typically come from the French audience; in 2023, more than 42.5 million French viewers tuned in.
+According to Advertising Week, global viewership for the Tour de France totals more than 3.5 billion across the entire three-week event, making it one of the most-watched sporting events in the world.

 UEFA Champions League

 It may not be the Men’s World Cup, but the UEFA Champions League event is still one of the most widely-viewed sporting events in soccer.
-According to U.S. News and World Report, more than 450 million viewers tuned into the final game in 2023.
+In 2023, it attracted an estimated 450 million viewers worldwide.
+The 2024 final was seen by around 145 million people across in‑home broadcasts, live streaming, and public venues.

 Wimbledon

 Wimbledon is the ultimate destination for tennis fans who want to witness the highest level of the sport.
 The tournament attracts millions of viewers who stream the BBC’s coverage on their preferred platforms and devices.
 In fact, 54.3 million streams were recorded between the BBC’s iPlayer and BBC Sport online streaming platforms.
-This viewership was an increase from the previous year’s 53.8 million.
+In 2023, Carlos Alcaraz’s final match attracted 11.3 million viewers on the BBC alone, with the entire tournament drawing over 25.6 million viewers in total.

 Sports and Technology